dtlehrer/GitBook/using-shadow-drive/the-shadow-drive-platform/shadow-drive-cli.md

 Example: `shdw-drive make-storage-account-immutable --keypair ~/.config/solana/id.json`

-This will lock your storage account and all files within in permanently.
-You will not be able to add/reduce storage on this account, delete the storage account, edit or delete files under this storage account.
+This will permanently lock your storage account and all files within it.
+You will not be able to add/reduce storage on this account, delete the storage account, or edit/delete files under this storage account.

-When running this command, you will be presented with a list of storage accounts that the wallet passed in is an admin of and has authority to make the account immutable.
+When running this command, you will be presented with a list of storage accounts that the wallet passed in, is an admin of, and has authority to make the account immutable.

 The stake from the storage account that you mark as immutable will also be deducted and closed.